Skull Fracture in Children

 - Check if your child is breathing or has a pulse.
 Start CPR if needed.
 Have someone call 911 or a hospital for assistance.

 - Do not move your child until there is medical help available.
-If your child is vomiting, turn him on his side by holding both sides of his head and shoulders while moving him.
-Do not allow his head and neck to bend, twist, or turn.
+If your child is vomiting, turn him or her on his or her side by holding both sides of his or her head and shoulders while moving him or her.
+Do not allow his or her head and neck to bend, twist, or turn.

 - Do not put anything into your child's mouth.

-- Do not touch anything that is sticking out from his head.
+- Do not touch anything that is sticking out from his or her head.

-- Apply direct pressure to your child's head if he is bleeding.
+- Apply direct pressure to your child's head if he or she is bleeding.
 Place another cloth on top of the first cloth if it becomes soaked with blood.

-- If your child has a seizure, stay with him until the seizure ends.
-After the seizure, roll him onto his side.
-Do not move your child while he is having a seizure.
+- If your child has a seizure, stay with him or her until the seizure ends.
+After the seizure, roll him or her onto his or her side.
+Do not move your child while he or she is having a seizure.

 How can a skull fracture be prevented?